 Information about the calling phone number—the phone number itself and the caller name assigned to that VoIP phone number—is transmitted in the CNAM (Caller Name) tag.
 Receiving devices display the CNAM information as part of the caller ID service.

-Non-fixed VoIP numbers can connect to the PSTN through a SIP trunk.
-But, most often, non-fixed VoIP numbers have no reliance on that legacy telephone network.
+Non-fixed VoIP numbers can also connect to the PSTN through a SIP trunk, but, most often, non-fixed VoIP numbers do not rely on that legacy telephone network.

 Additionally, fixed VoIP numbers are not as easy to get as non-fixed VoIP numbers, since a fixed VoIP number has an assigned physical address.
 So fixed VoIP numbers are typically treated as more authentic than non-fixed VoIP phone numbers.
 That’s why fixed VoIP phone numbers are a better choice in certain use cases.